Dimitrie Pompeiu

-Dimitrie D. Pompeiu (/ro/; – 8 October 1954) was a Romanian mathematician, professor at the University of Bucharest, titular member of the Romanian Academy, and President of the Chamber of Deputies.
+Dimitrie Pompeiu (/ro/; – 8 October 1954) was a Romanian mathematician, professor at the University of Bucharest, titular member of the Romanian Academy, and President of the Chamber of Deputies.

 Biography

 He was born in 1873 in Broscăuți, Botoșani County, in a family of well-to-do peasants.
 After completing high school in nearby Dorohoi, he went to study at the Normal Teachers School in Bucharest, where he had Alexandru Odobescu as a teacher.
 After obtaining his diploma in 1893, he taught for five years at schools in Galați and Ploiești.
 In 1898 he went to France, where he studied mathematics at the University of Paris (the Sorbonne).
 He obtained his Ph.D. degree in mathematics in 1905, with thesis On the continuity of complex variable functions written under the direction of Henri Poincaré.

 After returning to Romania, Pompeiu was named Professor of Mechanics at the University of Iași.
 In 1912, he assumed a chair at the University of Bucharest.
 In the early 1930s he was elected to the Chamber of Deputies as a member of Nicolae Iorga's Democratic Nationalist Party, and served as President of the Chamber of Deputies for a year.
 In 1934, Pompeiu was elected titular member of the Romanian Academy, while in 1943 he was elected to the Romanian Academy of Sciences.
 In 1945, he became the founding director of the Institute of Mathematics of the Romanian Academy.

 He died in Bucharest in 1954.
 A boulevard in the Pipera neighborhood of the city is named after him, and so is a school in his hometown of Broscăuți.